industrial-asset-hub/asset-link-sdk/README.md

 The directory contains a number of files.
 The AL is ready to run out of the box.
 There is no fancy logic inside.

-`Please note:` Ensure to use a semantic version (e.g., v1.0.0) for the created DCD in the main file. "dev" versions are not acceptable.

 To start the AL execute inside the generated directory:

 ```bash